Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 You can find the plugin tasks under the task group **Catalog-monitor**.
 The tasks whose name starts with a **_** are internal and are not meant to be used, whereas the main plugin tasks are:

+* The Gradle task **printCatalogContent** just prints out the catalog content and all defined dependencies
 * The Gradle task **generateReport**.
 Using this will generate reports (catalog_report.html or catalog_report.json, or both) inside the build/catalog-dependencies-monitor/ directory.
 * The Gradle task **updateDependenciesInTomlCatalog** to automatically update your catalog toml file.
 We’ve been using this task for quite